 Shin Rorona no Atelier (New Atelier Rorona) is a 3DS remake of Atelier Rorona, a 2009 PS3 game.
 I’ve never played the original.
 Back when it came out I was still hung up on the character designs of the older Atelier games.
-Thus I decided I just didn’t like the “piss-and-watercolor” style of the new series and refused to play them.
+Thus I decided I just didn’t like the “piss-and-watercolor” style of the new series and refused to even try it.
 Ooh, so edgy ^^;;.
 But the years passed and I ran out of Atelier games to play so… here we are!

 After all, alchemy takes up precious time that could be spent adventuring and battling instead.
 I’m having fun exploring all the dungeons available.
 Traveling takes time but foraging once you’re in a location doesn’t, which is much better than Lise and the other DS games.